PipeWire/pipewire/INSTALL.md

 ### PipeWire daemon

-A correctly installed PipeWire system should have a pipewire process and a pipewire-media-session (or alternative) process running.
+A correctly installed PipeWire system should have a pipewire process, a pipewire-media-session (or alternative) and an (optional) pipewire-pulse process running.
 PipeWire is usually started as a systemd unit using socket activation or as a service.

-Configuration of the PipeWire daemon can be found in /etc/pipewire/pipewire.conf.
+Configuration of the PipeWire daemon can be found in /usr/share/pipewire/pipewire.conf.
 Please refer to the comments in the config file for more information about the configuration options.

 The daemon is started with: